 Merv and Irina's New York friend, Mary Anne, who visited NEA recently, sent the link to Irina who shared it with us. - "Your Autumn Guide to Australia, From The New York Times (and Friends."

-Jake and Sam Bowtell's concept of filming 2018's Wall to Wall Street through the eyes of people viewing the event across the weekend has come to fruition with the release on Killer Pig Productions You Tube channel last week of 'A View from the Street - Wall to Wall 2018'.
-Throughout the Wall to Wall weekend Jake, Sam and young film maker Jack Johnson sought out community called in to NEA for breaks, cameras over their arms.
+Jake and Sam Bowtell's concept of filming 2018's Wall to Wall Benalla street art through the eyes of people viewing the event across the weekend has come to fruition with the release on Killer Pig Productions You Tube channel last week of 'A View from the Street - Wall to Wall 2018'.
+Throughout the Wall to Wall weekend Jake, Sam and young film maker Jack Johnson called in to NEA for breaks, cameras over their arms.

 'I'm so excited that this is finally out to the public!
 Local brothers from Killer Pig Productions have done another killer job--they were up at the crack of dawn and on site filming all weekend for this year's Wall to Wall.
 Great job, fellas, and thanks to Matt Katsis Music for the killer tunes'.
 Michaela Alexander, 'The Gallery Gigs' event manager, NEA.

 "...Perfect timing for a flash back!!!!
 Wall to Wall Festival 2018!!!
 Local boys - Killer Pig production with Matt Katsis amazing track - Enjoy!!"
 Wall to Wall Benalla on FB.

 Killer Pig' team members Sam Bowtell and Jack Johnston filming, Day 2

 An occasional BLog.

 "The ‘Collins Street farmer’ represents the corporate organisations that have taken control of our food chain.
 He looks down at a hamburger that consumed around 2,500 litres of water to produce.